-Taming the Beast: The Best Beard Trimmers in 2021
+Taming the Beast: The Best Beard Trimmers

 What good is growing out a beard if the beard isn’t…well…good?
 Gone are the days of ratty straggle hairs, overgrown sideburns, and greasy neckbeards.
 Facial hair can completely change your look and the way you come off to people, so why would you want to look unkempt?

 Regardless of the length or style of your beard, it needs to be kept in tiptop shape to be kept at all.
 We’re going for well-groomed lumberjack, not disheveled-30-something-gamer-who-still-lives-in-his-parents’-basement.